Markets in Malaga

 The Mercado del Carmen is located in El Perchel district between the mainline train station and the city centre.
 This modern structure doesn’t offer much in the way of architecture but it’s a quieter way to see and sample local produce without the tourist crowds.
-The adjacent San Andrés Convent has just been restored and is well worth a look.
+The adjacent San Andrés Convent and church are well worth a peep inside too.

 Calle La Serna 3

 Spain does street markets well and Malaga is no exception.
 Here’s a round-up of some of the flea markets in Malaga.